Moritisimor/Neo-Ed/README.md

 # Neo-Ed
-The UNIX Editor Ed but modernized.
+The UNIX Editor Ed, but modernized.

 ## What is this project about?
 This project aims to create an editor which is fully open source, easy to use and Ed-Like.
 As such, it is released under the MIT License and command- and line-based.